 What, if any, computer languages do you know?

 Why are you taking this course?

-I teach CS152 because (1) I enjoy teaching; (2) I consider data structures and algorithms core aspects of computer science; (3) I value the chance to meet prospective CS majors early in their carrers; (4) I like meeting teaching both majors and nonmajors; and (5) I'm writing a textbook on the subject.
+I teach CS151 because (1) I enjoy teaching; (2) I value the chance to meet prospective CS majors early in their carrers; and (3) I like meeting teaching both majors and nonmajors and CS151 usually provides a nice mix.

 What do you expect to learn or gain from this course?

 New perspectives (every group of students provides some new perspectives).